wo3kie/cxxDojo/README.md

 ### join.cpp
 Implement a function to join a collection of strings with a given separator.
 The function should also support an option to skip empty strings.
 Make a variadic template  and a range-based versions.

-### load_balancer.cpp
-Implement a simple load balancer that distributes incoming tasks across a fixed number of worker threads.
-The load balancer should use a round-robin scheduling algorithm to assign tasks to workers and should be able to handle concurrent task submissions from multiple threads.

 ### knuth_morris_pratt.cpp
 Implement the Knuth-Morris-Pratt text searching algorithm.